SmallNic/whad-r-ulookin-at/README.md

 # Whad-R-ULookin'-At?

 ##About
-This app allows users to instrument their web pages with some simple JavaScript that records basic information about the user viewing a page and sends it back to **Whad-R-ULookin'-At?**.
+This app allows users to instrument their web pages with some simple JavaScript that records basic information about the user viewing a page and sends it back to **Whad-R-ULookin'-At?**

 **Whad-R-U-Lookin'-At?** captures:
 * Visitor's IP